Year - 2026

 which includes a Lima built Shay and a Baldwin 2-8-2T plus their very unique Alco switcher

-After breakfast we check-out of our hotel and depart at around 9:00am and head south to near-by historic Ladysmith.
+After breakfast we check-out of our hotel and depart at around 8:00am and head south to near-by historic Ladysmith.
 We will visit the old Ladysmith Esquimalt & Nanaimo Railway Depot.
 The E & N had 140 miles of track on the island and passenger service was suspended in 2011.

 Finally it is time to continue south into Victoria located on the southen end of Vancouver Island.
 Victoria is the charming capital city of British Columbia, Canada.
 This is one of the most picturesque cities on the Pacific Coast.
 Hosting the mildest climate in Canada, this fair weather city has many things to do year-round within walking distance of the downtown area, which straddles the Victoria harbor.
 One of the oldest cities in the northwest, Victoria has many charming brick buildings, colorful gardens and fantastic culinary experiences from all over the world.
 Being on the coast, seafood is both prevalent and incredibly fresh.
 The harbor-front walkway hosts local artists and draws crowds to watch the talented street entertainers perform during the afternoon and evening.
 Nighttime casts a magical glow as the water and walkway are lit up by the 3,300+ lightbulbs that adorn the Parliament buildings .
-Check-in at the 3 Star Best Western Plus Inner Harbour Hotel.
+Check-in at the 3 Star Huntingdon Hotel.
 The rest of the afternoon and evening at your own leisure to explore colorful Victoria.

 After breakfast at our hotel we have a nice leisure start to our day departing the hotel at 10:00am and first visiting Heritage Acres.
 This museum will take you back in time to life on Vancouver Island many years ago.
 Of interest to most of our group is the outdoor live steam railroad called the Victoria & Sidney Railway.
 We will take a ride on their layout with either a steam or diesel powered train.